etsinko/purchase-workflow/purchase_request_to_requisition/README.rst

 * Go to the Purchase Request Lines from the menu entry 'Purchase Requests', and also from the 'Purchase' menu.

-* Select the lines that you wish to initiate the RFQ for, then go to 'More' and press 'Create Purchase Bid'.
-You can choose to select an existing Draft Bid or create a new one.
+* Select the lines that you wish to initiate the Call for Bids for, then go to 'More' and press 'Create Call for Bids'.
+You can choose to select an existing Draft Call for Bids or create a new one.

-* In case that you chose to select an existing Bid, the application will search for existing lines matching the request line, and will add the extra quantity to them.

-* In case that you create a new RFQ, the request lines will also be consolidated into as few as possible lines in the RFQ.
+* The application attempts to consolidate the lines in the Call for Bids in in as few lines as possible, for the same product, UoM and analytic account.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot